Bobby Bazini: 2009–2011: Better In Time

 Bazini's first single, "I Wonder", was released in 2009 and stayed eight weeks on the Top 3 of ADISQ.
 His debut album, Better In Time (2010), peaked at No. 4 on the Canadian Albums Chart and was certified platinum by the CRIA with over 80,000 copies sold.
 Warner Music Group subsequently acquired the rights to his album and distributed it internationally.

 In 2011, Bazini was nominated for two Juno Awards: New Artist of the Year and Pop Album of the Year (Better In Time).

 2012–2014: Where I Belong

 When the time came to craft his second album, Bobby Bazini took the trip of a lifetime when he grabbed his guitar, loaded up his car, and left a small Montreal suburb for California to record with music producer Larry Klein.
-Where I Belong (2014) was recorded with some of Bazini's favorite musicians, including Booker T. Jones (organ), Jack Ashford (percussion), and Jay Bellerose (drums), which resulted is an album of live-sounding folk/country and soul songs, released through Universal Music Canada.
+Where I Belong (2014) was recorded with some of Bazini's favorite musicians, including Booker T. Jones (organ), Jack Ashford (percussion), and Jay Bellerose (drums), which resulted in an album of live-sounding folk/country and soul songs, released through Universal Music Canada.

 Where I Belong topped the charts in Canada and was certified platinum with more than 100,000 copies sold, reaching this threshold within the year of release, making it the best-selling Canadian album of 2014.

 In June 2014, Bazini performed at the Montreal International Jazz Festival to an audience of approximately 60,000.